jsiu1248/tee_timers/README.md

 Then, navigate to your *register* template: __localhost:5000/auth/register__ and register your email address.
 Confirm yourself as a user by opening the link sent to you in an email (see [Send Emails](#send-emails)).
 Now you can add as many golfers as you want.
 You can also search for other users and follow them.

+You can also create fake user data using the fake.py.

 ## User Data
 Each golfer has basic biodemo data such as name, age, city, state, bio section, gender.
 In addition, there are ways that enable the golfers to specify criteria of their interests in a golfing partner such as a certain day, time of day that they are avaliable, if they prefer riding or walking, a certain handicap, and playing type such as for fun or competitive.